KKeshav1101/Prototest/README.md

-Refer to the docx file for the project documentation. /nGet the application started by running the main.py file
+Refer to the docx file for the project documentation.
+Get the application started by running the main.py file